 The college exercises its right to enter or search a room with discretion.
 Before entering a room, an authorized staff member will knock, announce themself, receive permission to enter and then enter.
-If a staff member suspects a college regulation is being violated, they may enter after knocking and announcing themself.
+If a staff member suspects a college regulation is being violated, he/she may enter after knocking and announcing his/herself.